the fresh films reviews

 Review

 Steven Soderbergh's hailed first feature is a poetic and gloomy investigation of the three concepts in the title explicitly, and of the dysfunctional emotional lives of the four leads implicitly.
-The film feels European and New Wave-ish, something which gives it timelessness, and explains quite a lot of the initial buzz at the time of release; sex, lies and videotape is far removed from the 1980s and anything made in American film during the decade.
-Remarkably, it has one of the Brat Pack's lurking younger brothers, James Spader, in the thematic lead - and what a delightful, enigmatic turn he gives, deliciously erotic and persistently untrustworthy in essence.
-The real secret behind Soderbergh's intelligent story, besides the continuously interesting interpersonal aspects, is the unresolved ambiguity of the Spader character.
-Is he John's healthy, sensitive counterpart, or is he a wolf in sheep's clothing?
-That, argues Soderbergh, is the perpetual ambivalence of relationships.
+The film feels European and New Wave-ish, which gives it an intrinsic timelessness and explains much of its buzz upon release; sex, lies and videotape is far removed from the 1980s and anything else made in American cinema during this decade.
+Remarkably, it features one of the Brat Pack's lurking younger brethren, James Spader, in the thematic lead – and what a delightful, enigmatic turn he gives, deliciously erotic and persistently untrustworthy in essence.
+The real secret behind Soderbergh's intelligent story, beyond the continuously interesting interpersonal aspects, is the unresolved ambiguity of the Spader character.
+Is he John's healthy, sensitive counterpart, or a wolf in sheep's clothing?
+Or is he so complex and contradictory that his shell is impenetrable even to Soderbergh?
+This, argues the young filmmaker, forms the perpetual ambivalence of people and their relationships.

 [BACK TO INDEX]